Table of contents

 The commit message should be a descriptive summary of the changes that you are committing to the repository.

 After executing that command, you will get the technical details about the commit printed in the terminal.
-And that's basically it, you have successfully made a commit in your project! 🎉🎉 .
+And that's it.
+You have successfully made a commit to your project! 🎉🎉 .

 git status we should see: